Koltrane/test4clone/README.md

 # test4clone

-Testing repo for clones pushes and pulls
+> Testing repo for clones pushes and pulls

+See if this can be cloned, edited, and pushed / pulled.